 Are you up-selling, or just throwing in all the bells and whistles for free?
-Don’t forget that a client’s perspective is often different to yours.
+Don’t forget that a client’s perspective is often different from yours.
 As an example, if your client was a taxi company, you may see adding a free driver ID accessory to their GPS tracker as just a simple piece of configuration.
 However, the client may see it as a key decision-making function.
-Now they can hold their drivers accountable as well as recoup fines, improve driving behaviour, meet health and safety standards, identify profitable and unprofitable drivers and improve driver fatigue planning and management.
+Now they can hold their drivers accountable as well as recoup fines, improve driving behavior, meet health and safety standards, identify profitable and unprofitable drivers, and improve driver fatigue planning and management.

 The same logic can be applied to the following: